evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 Refer to the [All metrics](../reference/all-metrics.md) table to see available parameters that you can pass for each preset.
 {% endhint %}

-If you want to change the composition of the report or pass additional parameters, you can create a custom report.
+If you want to change the composition of the Report or pass additional parameters, you can [create a custom report](custom-report.md).